this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 3. **Firefighters are unable to control their breathing well when stressed, and in many cases, they may use too much air**

-**OUR SOLUTION:**

-We propose that wearables track the breathing frequency of the firefighters through the heart rate variability (HRV), and send reminders to them when they have erratic breathing patterns.
+Solution: We propose that wearables track the breathing frequency of the firefighters through the heart rate variability (HRV), and send reminders to them when they have erratic breathing patterns.

 This will allow firefighters to control their breathing, conserve air and a lower potential of light headedness.